 The Commission has no capital assets.
-The Improvement Capital Projects Fund is used to construct holding ponds and other improvements to the drainage system within the watershed district.
+The Improvement Capital Projects Fund is used to construct holding ponds and other drainage system improvements within the watershed district.
 The improvements are to land belonging to the Commission's member communities and are not capitalized by the Commission.